ildar-shaimordanov/jsxt/doc/wsx.md

 ## Loop mode

-The following objects are available when the tool is executed in loop mode as `wsx /n /e:...` or `wsx /p /e:...`.
+The following objects are available when the tool is executed in the loop mode as `wsx /n /e:...` or `wsx /p /e:...`.

 * `STREAM`  - The reference to the stream of the current file
 * `FILE`    - The name of the current file